LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Background and related work

-\textbf{Optimization-based attacks}.
-Optimization approaches have shown very strong success on individual updates, especially with smaller batch sizes.
+Optimization approaches have shown great success in leaking data from individual updates, especially with smaller batch sizes.
 These attacks typically operate under the threat model of an honest-but-curious server or an external attacker that has access to the model and individual gradients from each client.
 With only this information, the attacker initializes some dummy data and computes the gradient of that data on the model.

-An optimizer then minimizes the difference between the generated gradient $\nabla L(x, y, \theta)$ and the ground truth gradient $\nabla W$.
+An optimizer minimizes the difference between the generated gradient $\nabla L(x, y, \theta)$ and the ground truth gradient $\nabla W$ (benign client update).
 Here $x$ is the dummy data, $x^*$ is the reconstructed data, $L$ is the loss function, $y$ is the label, and $\theta$ is the model parameters.

 More recent optimization approaches~\cite{geiping2020inverting,yin2021see} work under the assumption that user labels are known prior to optimization.
 Typically, these labels are directly retrieved through a zero-shot solution without using optimization approaches~\cite{zhao2020idlg,yin2021see}.
 Furthermore, regularizers and strong image priors specific to image data are often used to guide optimization results~\cite{geiping2020inverting,yin2021see}.
 These can also result in image artifacts typical of an image class, but not in the actual training image.
 These approaches have shown surprising success with image data on smaller batch sizes.
 However, as batch sizes increase, the fraction of images recovered decreases along with the reconstruction quality and the number of iterations required for the optimization also increases.
-One reason stated by~\cite{zhu2019deep} was the multiple possible input image permutations within the batch.
-Essentially, regardless of the order of images in the batch, the same gradient will be achieved.
-Another, more fundamental reason is having a larger batch size means that more images are present and the server will need to reconstruct more image pixels.
+One reason stated by~\cite{zhu2019deep} was that regardless of the order of images in the batch, the gradient will remain the same.
+Having multiple possible permutations then makes the optimization more difficult.
+Another fundamental reason is that a larger batch size means more images and more variables for optimization.